-Here are some fun games for dogs and cats you can play at your Halloween pet party.
+Here are some fun Halloween party games that dogs, cats and your human guests can play at your Halloween pet party.

 A Hunt for Hounds

-There are plenty of pet games where everyone can be a winner.
-Make a game out of treating your canine party guests to some Halloween-themed treats like Hill’s Duck and Pumpkin Dog Treats by hiding them around your home or yard before your guests arrive.
+There are plenty of Halloween party games for dogs in which everyone can be a winner.
+Make a game out of treating your canine party guests to some Halloween-themed treats, like Wellness Soft Wellbites Halloween Pumpkin dog treats, by hiding them around your home or yard.
 Make sure the items are hidden in safe places and areas free of items that could be broken.
 Pet parents can participate in the hunt by helping their pups find the hidden treasures.

-This is a great party game for both pets and parents.
-Equip each parent with delicious Halloween-themed treats like Grandma Lucy’s Organic Pumpkin Dog Treats.
-Line up parents with their pets, then announce popular tricks and commands for pet parents to call out.
+This is a great Halloween party game for both pets and parents.
+Equip each parent with delicious Halloween-themed treats, like The Lazy Dog Cookie Co.’s “Spooktacular Snacks” dog treats.
+Line up parents with their pets.
+Then, announce popular tricks and commands, like “sit” and “up,” for pet parents to call out.
 Pups are rewarded with a delicious treat for each trick they complete.
-The dog who does the most tricks is rewarded with their own goodie bag of delicious treats to go.
+The dog who does the most tricks is rewarded with his or her own goodie bag of delicious treats to go.

-To play this game with cats at your party, you’ll need paper bags, and arts and crafts supplies.
-Supplies like non-toxic markers, crayons, pipe cleaners and non-toxic paints will work well.
+To play this Halloween party game with cats at your party, you’ll need paper bags and arts and crafts supplies.
+Items like non-toxic markers, crayons, pipe cleaners and non-toxic paints will work well.
 Have your guests decorate each bag with a Halloween theme.
 Bags can depict anything from a spooky Jack-O-Lantern to Frankenstein.
 Once completed, place the bags on the floor, and release the cats.
 Make sure to capture the cats in action, as they roll around like they’re possessed in the hauntingly decorated bags.